SharifAmit/sharifamit.github.io/_pages/about.md

 <details>
   <summary> Click to expand</summary>
+  * August 24, 2022.
+One paper accepted to **Aerospace Medicine and Human Performance** Journal.
   * August 23, 2022.
 One paper accepted to **ISVC 2022**.
   * August 18, 2022.
 One abstract accepted to **Materials Research Society (MRS) Fall Metting 2022**.
   * August 4, 2022.
 One paper accepted to **Wearable Technologies** Journal.